sergeresko/ft_libft/xreadme.txt

 NOTE 1:	There is NO SEMICOLON (;) after a PF call.
 NOTE 2:	There is NO BACKSLASH (\) in the last line of #define.
-NOTE 3:	The name in #define must be the same as in the first argument of the
+NOTE 3:	The name in #define must be the same as the first argument of the
 		following TEST_ITER, but with an underscore at the beginning.
-NOTE 4:	If you add your own tests, don't forget to list their names in ALL_TESTS
+NOTE 4:	If you add your tests, don't forget to list their names in ALL_TESTS
 		at the end of file.

+GOOD LUCK!